WAYS TO ACHIEVE ETTR

 It is important to understand that, for most cameras, ETTR should be enacted at the camera's base ISO setting to be meaningful.
 The reason for this is explained in detail in the Technical Underpinnings addendum found on page 2 of this article.
 Essentially, this is because it is only at base ISO that the camera's exposure indictors can properly indicate ETTR.
 Of course, it is not always possible to achieve ETTR, and when this is the case, ISO may beneficially be added to the equation when shooting JPEG or when shooting raw with certain cameras.
 This situation is dealt with in the final section, but it is not the situation that pertains otherwise in this article.
 So, I repeat, for the purposes of ETTR, the camera's ISO should be set to its base value.**

-With the exception of the spot-metering method, your actual meter readings are irrelevant to ETTR.
-Instead you will be using the camera's histograms and/or highlight indicators (blinkies/zebras) to establish exposure – either live-view (LV) histogram/blinikes or post-shot histograms/blinkies or both – and will be using these indicators in all cases to assess success.
+Except for the spot-metering method, your actual meter readings are irrelevant to ETTR.
+Instead you will be using the camera's histograms and/or highlight indicators (blinkies/zebras) to establish exposure – either the live-view (LV) histogram/blinikes or post-shot histograms/blinkies or both – and will be using these indicators in all cases to assess success.

 Using Live-View Histogram or Blinkies/Zebras